intersel/jamrules/README.md

 # JamRules
-Javascript/jQuery configurator to filter objects among a set of objects according to rules.
+Javascript/jQuery filtering tool that helps to filter objects among a set of objects according to rules.

 # What is JamRules?
 Let's say you have a set of objects with properties and you'd like to filter them according to a user configuration of criteria and specific rules of selection... then JamRules is for you!